Full-Time Studies (degree seekers)

 Important information:

-- The test does not take the place of language certificates or higher education entrance qualification, which are prerequisites for admission to studies at the University of Freiburg.
+- The test does not take the place of language certificates or the university entrance qualification, which are prerequisites for admission to studies at the University of Freiburg.

 - Applicants for admission to master’s programmes, short-term studies (free movers, exchange students), and doctoral programmes do not need to take TestAS.